Embedded Sending

 Description of the example:

-element serves as a placeholder to insert the PandaDoc editor iframe.
-The IFrame Editor API will replace this<div>
+1. Create a placeholder for the PandaDoc editor: Begin by creating a <div> element with the editor id attribute.
+This div element serves as a placeholder to insert the PandaDoc editor iframe.
+The IFrame Editor API will replace this <div> tag with an <iframe> tag containing the editor.

-tag to load the IFrame Editor API code asynchronously.
+2. Load the IFrame Editor API: Create a new <script> tag to load the IFrame Editor API code asynchronously.
 This script tag is inserted before the first existing script tag in the document.
-Asynchronous loading ensures that the rest of your page continues to load while the API is being fetched. - Initialize the PandaDoc editor: After the API is fully loaded and initialized, create a new PandaDoc editor iframe.
-This initialization occurs inside the
+Asynchronous loading ensures that the rest of your page continues to load while the API is being fetched.

-: Bearer token for authenticationworkspace_id
+• token: Bearer token for authentication

-: Identifier for the specific workspaceorganization_id
+• workspace_id: Identifier for the specific workspace

-: Identifier for the organization
+• organization_id: Identifier for the organization

 Replicate fields placement